PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 RECIPROCITY FAILURE results in underexposure and a shift in color balance.

-RECIPROCITY LAW - The reciprocity law states that Exposure = Intensity X Time.
-“Intensity” is the amount of light, and “Time” refers to how long that amount of light is allowed to act on the film’s emulsion.
-Intensity is generally controlled by the aperture and time is generally controlled by the shutter speed.
+RECIPROCITY LAW - Aperture and shutter speed have a reciprocal relationship in making an exposure.
+Various different combinations of the two will produce the same exposure.
 The reciprocity law therefore means that an exposure provided by ƒ8 and 1/250 sec will gave the same results as ƒ11 and 1/125 sec., or ƒ16 and 1/60 sec., and so on.
 If one choice of settings provides proper exposure, then the others will as well.
-The law “fails,” however, when slow shutter speeds change the film’s apparent speed characteristics, making it seem to have a slower speed and produce color shift.
+The reciprocity law states that Exposure = Intensity X Time.
+“Intensity” is the amount of light, and “Time” refers to how long that amount of light is allowed to act on the sensor or the film’s emulsion.
+The law “fails,” however, when slow shutter speeds change the film’s apparent speed characteristics, making it seem to have a slower speed and resulting in color shift.

 RECYCLING TIME - Amount of time for a flash to recharge once fired.